 Antennas and rear windshield wipers are frequently snapped off.
 The bristles wrap around these parts and pull, bend, snap them apart.

-What about Touchless Automatic Car Washes?
+What About Touchless Automatic Car Washes?

 So what about touchless automatic car washes without brushes?
 Since there are no brushes or contact with the vehicle, it should be safe, right?
+Not quite.

 Although touchless car washes seem to be a perfectly safe option, they can still cause damage.